Santhosh-Kumar-2004/Santhosh-Kumar-2004/README.md

 ## 🚀 About Me
 - 💻 Full-stack Developer (React + FastAPI + MySQL)
-- 🎯 Learning DSA
+- 🎯 Learning DSA and Agentic AI and Automations
-- 🌱 Currently building full-stack and frontend only projects
+- 🌱 Built full-stack and frontend only projects
-- ❤️ Very much interested in Learning Generative AI, Data Science, and Machine Learning
+- ❤️ Much interested in Learning Generative AI, Data Science, and Machine Learning

 ## 🌐 Connect with Me